castacks/castacks.github.io/_posts/2020-02-29-tartanair.md

 ### Acknowledgments

-This work was supported through (funding source).
+This work was supported by Office of Naval Research under award number N0014-19-1-2266.